Chart Color Schemes

 AreaSearch assessment of residential development activity positions Kilsyth among the top 25% of areas assessed nationwide

 Kilsyth has seen approximately 72 new homes approved annually over the past five financial years, totalling 363 homes.
 As of FY-26, 38 approvals have been recorded.
-On average, each dwelling has resulted in 2.2 new residents per year between FY-21 and FY-25.
-The average construction cost value for these dwellings is $279,000.
+On average, each dwelling accommodates about 2.2 new residents per year.
+The average construction cost value for these dwellings is around $279,000.

-Population forecasts suggest Kilsyth will gain 2,261 residents by 2041.
-Construction pace is maintaining with projected growth, but buyers may face increasing competition as population grows.
+Population forecasts indicate Kilsyth will gain 2,261 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Construction is maintaining a reasonable pace with projected growth, although buyers could encounter growing competition as population increases.

 Frequently Asked Questions - Development